mhoogveld/empire-platform-api/README.md

 Open-API specification for the REST API of Empire allocation and nomination platform of BritNed.

-The common Open-API specification is contained in the root of this repository.
-We are in the process of adding a web-based navigation tool for it, which will be on [🚧 https://britned.github.io/empire-platform-api 🚧](https://britned.github.io/empire-platform-api)
+The common Open-API specification ( single YAML file) is available in the root of this repository.
+The recommended exploration of the options is to use the web-based navigation through it at [https://britned.github.io/empire-platform-api](https://britned.github.io/empire-platform-api)
-Check back after 7.4.2023 to use that.

 ## Notes for developers
 - The YAML specification will be updated with the URLs of the platform where you can access it, when the URL is decided on.
 (This will hence be a new version/release)